DataMedSci/yagit/docs/source/introduction.rst

 - FRED tools 0.6.79 with libFredGI.so 4.2,
 - PyMedPhys 0.39.3.

 Two 3D DICOM images have been used in the tests.
+They have been generated using irradiation plans from DCPT LET-measurements 2022 [1]_.
 The reference image has dimensions of 198x198x198, while the evaluated image has dimensions of 200x200x200.
 They are very similar (GIPR ~ 99%).

 .. rst-class:: center-headers right-align-vals